apache/apisix/docs/en/latest/plugins/ua-restriction.md

   - APISIX
   - API Gateway
   - UA restriction
-description: This document contains information about the Apache APISIX ua-restriction Plugin.
+description: This document contains information about the Apache APISIX ua-restriction Plugin, which allows you to restrict access to a Route or Service based on the User-Agent header with an allowlist and a denylist.
 ---

 <!--